 Since its birth in the ‘50s, polyester been hailed as a “miracle fiber,” and no doubt it is impressive and practical in many people's lives, including this one.
 Essentially made by melting down petroleum-based plastic pellets, the individual fibers are then cooled as they are separated from the concoction before eventually being spun into a yarn.
 The finalized fabrics are sewn into pieces that are especially interesting in that they can be worn over and over without losing their shape.

 Let us step into another vantage point.
 More than just being made from semi-toxic petrochemicals, these items are not biodegradable, so already, the products are unsustainable on multiple counts.
-Still, they challenge the environment further: Both nylon and polyester involve water-intensive processing methods.
+Still, they challenge the environment further: Both nylon and polyester involve water-intensive processing methods and have earned class 'D' and 'E' rankings in the Made by Environmental Benchmark for fibres report.

 Dyeing, washing and chemically treating polyester wastes large amounts of water; any unfixed dyes often wash away into nearby rivers and streams, with detrimental effects.
 Heavy metals and dioxins used in the polyester process also endanger ecosystems – the textile industry is one of the worst polluters of fresh water, with many of these processing compounds attributed to a host of diseases – including chronic illnesses, auto-immune dysfunction and cancer.